S-243

 Massachusetts Senate No. 243 — An Act requiring consumer notification for chatbot systems

-Declares it an unfair and deceptive act under Massachusetts Chapter 93A for any person to engage in a commercial transaction or trade practice with a consumer where the consumer interacts with a bot that may mislead a reasonable person into believing they are engaging with a human — regardless of whether the consumer is actually misled or harmed.
-Provides a safe harbor: no liability attaches if the consumer is notified clearly and conspicuously that they are communicating with a computer.
-Covers broadly defined 'bots' including chatbots, AI agents, and avatars on any public-facing website or application.
-Enforcement leverages the existing 93A framework, including Attorney General enforcement and the pre-existing private right of action for consumers under § 9.
+Declares it an unfair and deceptive trade practice under Massachusetts Chapter 93A for any person to use a bot in a commercial transaction or trade practice with a consumer where the bot may mislead or deceive a reasonable person into believing they are engaging with a human — regardless of whether the consumer is actually misled or harmed.
+Provides a safe harbor: no liability attaches if the consumer is notified in a clear and conspicuous fashion that they are communicating with a computer.
+The bill imposes obligations on any 'person' utilizing or deploying a bot, without a formal covered-entity definition.
+Enforcement runs through the existing Chapter 93A framework, including AG enforcement and private right of action for injured consumers.

 Summary

-Declares it an unfair and deceptive act under Massachusetts Chapter 93A for any person to engage in a commercial transaction or trade practice with a consumer where the consumer interacts with a bot that may mislead a reasonable person into believing they are engaging with a human — regardless of whether the consumer is actually misled or harmed.
-Provides a safe harbor: no liability attaches if the consumer is notified clearly and conspicuously that they are communicating with a computer.
-Covers broadly defined 'bots' including chatbots, AI agents, and avatars on any public-facing website or application.
-Enforcement leverages the existing 93A framework, including Attorney General enforcement and the pre-existing private right of action for consumers under § 9.
+Declares it an unfair and deceptive trade practice under Massachusetts Chapter 93A for any person to use a bot in a commercial transaction or trade practice with a consumer where the bot may mislead or deceive a reasonable person into believing they are engaging with a human — regardless of whether the consumer is actually misled or harmed.
+Provides a safe harbor: no liability attaches if the consumer is notified in a clear and conspicuous fashion that they are communicating with a computer.
+The bill imposes obligations on any 'person' utilizing or deploying a bot, without a formal covered-entity definition.
+Enforcement runs through the existing Chapter 93A framework, including AG enforcement and private right of action for injured consumers.

 Enforcement & Penalties